Akashog123/PPT_Generator/README.md

 --------------------------

 - The server must never expose client-side API keys.
 The UI should POST user requests to server endpoints which use server-side keys stored in Railway environment variables.
-- Set OPENAI_API_KEY and LOG_LEVEL in Railway environment variables; do not commit real keys to the repository.
-See .env.example for sample variable names: [`.env.example`](.env.example:1)
 - The server implements MAX_CONTENT_LENGTH and uses secure_filename for uploads (see [`app.py`](app.py:1)); ensure upload limits and permissions fit your deployment environment.

 Vercel